Skip to content

 Filtering

-Quickly filter and locate workspaces through two filtering options: Main Storage Engine and Business.
+Quickly filter and locate workspaces using two filters: Main Storage Engine and Business.

 Index Configuration

-Adjust the primary shards, shard size, and replica shards for all index templates within the current workspace.
+Adjust the primary shard, shard size, and replica shard settings for all index templates in the current workspace.

-Among these, under the Volcengine base, the storage strategies for traces, logs, and custom log indices include:
+Among them, under the Volcengine base, the storage policies for traces, logs, and custom log indices include:

-• Infrequent Access Storage: Configurable if standard storage duration is 7 days or more;
+• Infrequent access storage: Configurable when standard storage duration is 7 days or more;

-• Archive Storage: Configurable if standard storage duration is 30 days or more.
+• Archive storage: Configurable when standard storage duration is 30 days or more.

 Note

-To meet the needs of users with the same role within a workspace, data reporting limits can be configured.
-Based on a "day" dimension, it determines whether a certain type of data has exceeded the threshold.
-Once the threshold is triggered, subsequent data reports will not be written to the database and will be discarded, thus saving resource usage costs.
+To meet the needs of users with the same role within a workspace, configure data reporting limits based on a "day" dimension to determine whether a specific type of data triggers a threshold.
+Once triggered, subsequent data reports will not be written to the database and will be discarded, thus saving resource usage costs.

-As shown in the figure, you can configure limits for Metrics, NETWORK (host counts), log entries, APM Trace counts, APM Profile entries, RUM PV counts, and Synthetic Testing frequencies.
+As shown in the figure, you can configure limits for Metrics, NETWORK (host count), log entries, APM Trace counts, APM Profile counts, RUM PV counts, and Synthetic Testing frequencies.

 Note

-• 0 indicates that all corresponding data will be discarded without being written, meaning no upper limit;
+• 0 means all corresponding data will be discarded without being written, with no upper limit;

-• Metrics and NETWORK data have no numerical limits because their statistical dimensions are Time Series and NETWORK, so only two modes exist: enabling data write restrictions or unlimited.
+• Since Metrics and NETWORK data are counted based on Time Series and NETWORK dimensions, there is no numerical limit; only enabling data write restrictions or unlimited modes apply.

 View Members

-Click to enter the corresponding workspace members page, where you can view all basic information about members in the workspace.
+Click to enter the corresponding workspace members page where you can view all member details of that workspace.

 You can perform operations such as searching, modifying roles, and deleting.